The Presidency of the United States is determined by a vote of electors from each state and not the winner of the national popular vote.

 Progress Toward a National Popular Vote

-As of March 15, 2019, the National Popular Vote Interstate Compact was approved by 12 states and the District of Columbia totaling 181 electoral votes.
-These states include California, Connecticut, Hawaii, Illinois, Massachusetts, Maryland, New Jersey, New York, Rhode Island, Vermont, and Washington.
+As of April 5, 2019, the National Popular Vote Interstate Compact was approved by 14 states and the District of Columbia totaling 189 electoral votes.
+These states include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Massachusetts, Maryland, New Jersey, New Mexico, New York, Rhode Island, Vermont, and Washington.

 The compact does not take effect until participating states represent 270 electoral votes, so legislative approval only commits to the binding mechanism with passage by additional states.

 National Popular Vote Inc. is the primary group advocating for the interstate compact.
 A primary reason for National Popular Vote Inc.’s work is a belief that current state laws regarding electoral votes discourage presidential candidates from speaking to most voters.
 The organization argues that the current system allows candidates to visit and spend money in a small number of competitive states.

 National Popular Vote Inc. uses the 2012 and 2016 presidential elections as examples of limited campaign maps.
 Republican nominees Mitt Romney and Donald Trump deployed significant resources to 12 competitive states in each election.
 The compact is designed to push presidential candidates to run national campaigns that seek votes in most states.

 Supporters of the compact also point out that the current electoral voting system allows second-place finishers in the national vote to win the presidency.
 Republican candidate George W. Bush won the 2000 presidential election in the Electoral College despite losing the national popular vote.
 This result was repeated in 2016 with Republican candidate Donald Trump defeating Democratic candidate Hillary Clinton in the Electoral College despite a national vote loss.
 The compact’s implementation would ensure consistency between electoral and popular vote results.